 Many people are concerned about drinking alcohol and gallstones risk.
 Gallstones are hard bits from bile (digestive fluid) that can occur in the gallbladder.
 That’s a small organ just below the liver.
-However, gallstones can be very painful if they cause blockage of bile by lodging in a duct.
+Yet gallstones can be very painful if they cause blockage of bile by lodging in a duct.
 Thus, people want to reduce their risk of developing them.

-- Symptoms
+1. Symptoms

-- Risk Factors
+2. Risk Factors

-- Resources
+4. Resources

 I. Gallstone Symptoms